Zemke/starter-laravel-angular/README.md

+💁 *Zemke/starter-laravel-angular has been upgraded to Laravel 5.1.0.
+You can pull the changes and run* `rm composer.lock && composer install --prefer-dist --no-scripts` *to merge the upgrade.*

 # Laravel and AngularJS Starter Application

 This is a repo for a starter application for a Single Page Application featuring the modern Laravel PHP framework and Google’s acclaimed front-end framework AngularJS.
 Just download and install and you have a good foundation for building any application.